Abdo0777/Named-Entity-Recognition/README.md

 ## Retraining from scratch

-The full pipeline — dataset loading, IOB tagging, GloVe embeddings, vocabulary building, all four model architectures, and evaluation — is in `notebook.ipynb`.
+The full pipeline — dataset loading, IOB tagging, GloVe embeddings, vocabulary building, all four model architectures, and evaluation — is in `named-entity-recognition.ipynb`.
 It's designed to run on **Kaggle with a GPU (T4)** end to end:

 1. Enable GPU: Settings → Accelerator → GPU T4
 2. Enable internet: Settings → Internet → On